How do I get started with fiber?

 How does the fiber get to me?

 Fiber lines will follow your electrical service, either overhead from the pole or underground.
-HCC will do the work for you, so there is no need to find your ladder or shovel!
+The engineering teams will discuss the exact path with you before work begins.

 How much speed do you need?

-We recommend a minimum of 100Mb ($64).
+We recommend a minimum of 100Mb of speed ($64).
 Bigger households should also consider the gigabit package ($84).
 Note that in some areas, only gigabit is available due to grant restrictions.

 These speeds feel fast to us, but the US average speed today is already ~200Mb and increasing (#7 globally).
 100Mb speeds are only #37 globally and falling – currently behind Malta !